nrfconnect/sdk-mcuboot/docs/readme-mbed.md

 * `"mcuboot.max-img-sectors"`: maximum number of sectors, should be at least the number of sectors in each slot
 * `"target.restrict_size"`: the maximum size of the bootloader, such that it does not overlap with the primary slot

-More configurations such as signing algorithm, slot swapping, etc. can be found in [mbed_lib.json](https://github.com/mcu-tools/mcuboot/tree/main/boot/mbed/mbed_lib.json).
+More configurations such as signing algorithm, slot swapping, and others can be found in [mbed_lib.json](https://github.com/mcu-tools/mcuboot/tree/main/boot/mbed/mbed_lib.json).
 Please note that certain features are not currently supported.

 ### Providing a secondary slot